Potato 2.1: Instance Display, Visual AI, and Span Linking

 model: "yolov8m.pt"

-Potato 2.1 adds support for sophisticated custom visual layouts.
-Potato generates an editable layouts/task_layout.html file by default, and you can provide a fully custom HTML template with CSS grid layouts, color-coded options, and section styling.
+Potato 2.1 lets you build custom visual layouts.
+By default it generates an editable layouts/task_layout.html file, and you can swap in your own HTML template with CSS grid layouts, color-coded options, and section styling.

-Custom layouts work alongside the new instance_display system — display content renders above your custom annotation forms.
+Custom layouts play nicely with the new instance_display system: display content renders above your custom annotation forms.

 A fourth AI capability joins hints, keyword highlighting, and label suggestions.
-Rationales generate balanced explanations for why each label might apply, helping annotators understand the reasoning behind different classifications.
+Rationales write a balanced explanation of why each label might apply, which helps annotators see the reasoning behind a classification rather than just guessing.

 ai_support: